Join the crowd of enthusiastic travel fanatics at the 2010 New York Times Travel show…and come visit GoNOMAD’s booth too!

 In other words, it is a great idea to get tickets to this event; you have past attendees and professionals to prove it.
 So grab a friend, preferably a travel buddy, and come see this event that everyone’s excited about.
 You’re bound to walk away with an abundance of useful information, fun giveaways, and hopefully a booked trip to your dream destination.

-Emily Grund is an Editorial Assistant at GoNOMAD in our South Deerfield office.
+Emily Grund is a former Editorial Assistant at GoNOMAD..